joe-purramid/PurramidClassManager/app/src/main/specifications/purramidpets_code_style_guide.md

 	- Accept buttons
 		- Appear on the right
 		- Have a color 2196F3 for the background fill and the outline

+## Tooltips and Descriptive Text
+- Action buttons should include descriptive strings for accessibility readers
+- Icons should include a tooltip string
+	- Tooltips should appear with a long press-and-hold touch
+	- The tooltip box should include a tail that points at the icon in question
+	- Tooltips remain visible until the user taps the screen again